 The Court found AMWU organiser Zeljko Cimbora threatened to shut down construction of Newcold’s cold storage distribution centre in Melbourne’s west, in October 2017, unless the company employed several members of the union.

-- One of the NewCold managers replied: “Do you expect us to get rid of people we’ve employed, who are local Australian guys?”
+During a meeting with Newcold management, a company representative asked Mr Cimbora words to the effect of: “Do you expect us to get rid of the people we’ve employed, who are local Australian guys?”
+Mr Cimbora replied “Yes”.

 Mr Cimbora said if the company did not put AMWU members “back on the job”, the union would “block all gates”, “get the other unions involved” and “have hundreds of people” preventing access to the construction site.